OmobaCoder/Power-Bi-Project/README.md

 - Sales and profit generated(monthly, quarterly)
 - % Profit each country generated

-This project is hosted on Power Bi community.Find the link below https://bit.ly/3AD8s0l
+This project is hosted on Power Bi community.Click on the link https://bit.ly/3AD8s0l